-Given the above assumptions, the amount to be depreciated is $480,000 ($500,000 minus $20,000) is divided by 240,000 units, resulting in depreciation of $2 per unit.
-If the machine produces 10,000 parts in the first year, the depreciation for the year will be $20,000 ($2 x 10,000 units).
-If the machine produces 50,000 parts in the next year, its depreciation will be $100,000 ($2 x 50,000 units).
+Given the above assumptions, the amount to be depreciated is $480,000 ($500,000 minus $20,000).
+Dividing the $480,000 by the machine's useful life of 240,000 units, the depreciation will be $2 per unit.
+If the machine produces 10,000 units in the first year, the depreciation for the year will be $20,000 ($2 x 10,000 units).
+If the machine produces 50,000 units in the next year, the depreciation will be $100,000 ($2 x 50,000 units).
 The depreciation will be calculated similarly each year until the asset's Accumulated Depreciation reaches $480,000.

-The units of production method is also referred to as the units of activity method, since the method can be used for depreciating airplanes based on air miles, cars on miles driven, photocopiers on copies made, DVDs on number of times rented, and so on.
+The units of production method or units of activity method could be useful for depreciating airplanes and vehicles (based on miles used), printing machines (based on pages run), DVDs (based on number of times rented), etc.